lngng/moDSTogether/README.md

 **Q: Isn't GitHub only for open source projects?**

 No. You could put a project (even public) on GitHub that people are not allowed to use, let alone modify or distrubute.
-In fact, this is the only assumption one can make if there is no license added, which means you could not surrender anything unless you included a document explicitly doing so.
-Licenses are always permissive.
-Your rights are yours until you say otherwise.

 **Q: Okay, so I'm clear on things in legal terms.
 But I kinda still want to keep development private.
 Can I still collaborate?**